ilias-ant/smo-from-scratch/README.md

 ---

-*command ``sh datasets.sh`` will probably not work on Windows - make necessary alterations depending on your OS.
+*command ``sh datasets.sh`` works only on Linux-based systems - make necessary alterations depending on your OS.